Available: Usually Ships in 10 Days

 The genres of "Going To My Father'S House (Hardcover Book)" are Biography & Autobiography - Political, Political Science - Commentary & Opinion, and Political Science - History & Theory.

-"Going To My Father'S House (Hardcover Book)" falls under the category of Hardcover Books.
+"Going To My Father'S House (Hardcover Book)" falls under the category of Books (Hardcover).

 The writer of "Going To My Father'S House (Hardcover Book)" is Patrick Joyce.